battlecode/battlecode21/specs/specs.md

 Robots can get their current bytecode with `get_bytecode()`.
 This is the amount of bytecode the robots have remaining for the thurn.

+# Known Limitations and Bugs

+The Battlecode Python engine is a work in progress.
+Please report any weird behavior or bugs by submitting an issue in the [battlehack20 repo](https://github.com/battlecode/battlehack20/issues).

+Known limitations:

+- `sum()`, `list()`, `dict()` are not supported

 # Changelog